Schwinn IC4 Review

 Our Analysis and Test Results

 While the IC4 is a smart bike with connected features, you can use it as a stand-alone bike for manual workouts without the need to connect to a device.
-In manual mode, you can simply start pedaling and adjust the resistance however you like.
+In manual mode, you can start pedaling and adjust the resistance however you like.
 You also have the option of setting a time, distance, or calorie workout goal through the bike's console.

-Beyond its connectivity, the IC4 comes loaded with useful features.
-Both the seat and handlebar have loads of adjustability both up and down and fore and aft.
-It comes with a performance-oriented seat as well as a large multi-position handlebar.
+Beyond its connectivity, the IC4 comes loaded with valuable features.
+Both the seat and handlebar have loads of adjustability, both up and down and fore and aft.
+It comes with a performance-oriented seat as well as a sizeable multi-position handlebar.
 Below the handlebar are two bottle holders with cradles to hang the included 3 lb hand weights.
 It comes with dual-function pedals that have cages on one side and SPD clips on the other, so you can choose the footwear that's best for you, plus they come with SPD cleats.
-The front stabilizer has integrated transport wheels that make it easy to move this heavy bike around, and all of the feet have independent levelers to help stabilize it on uneven surfaces.
-Resistance is controlled by an adjustment knob below the handlebar, and there are 100 micro-adjustable levels of smooth, quiet magnetic resistance.
+The front stabilizer has integrated transport wheels that make moving this heavy bike easy.
+All feet have independent levelers to help stabilize the bike on uneven surfaces.
+An adjustment knob below the handlebar controls resistance, and there are 100 micro-adjustable levels of smooth, quiet magnetic resistance.
 It also comes with an impressive warranty.

 Ease of Setup/Portability

 Once the IC4 is assembled, moving it around on hard surfaces is relatively easy thanks to the transport wheels integrated into the front stabilizer.
-This bike does weigh 106 lbs, however, so moving it up or downstairs is a task best suited for two people.
+However, this bike does weigh 106 lbs, so moving it up or downstairs is a task best suited for two people.
 With dimensions of 48.75" L x 21.25" W x 52" H, the IC4 takes up roughly the same amount of space as most of the other upright models we tested.